 Preserving the Legacy of an Extraordinary Life

-Whether you’re discovering Ralph Waldo Emerson for the first time or consider him an old friend, we invite you to explore his home, his works, and his world.
-Inspiration awaits.
+Whether you’re discovering Emerson for the first time or consider him an old friend, welcome.

 The Concord, Massachusetts home where Ralph Waldo & Lidian Jackson Emerson raised their family and welcomed visitors from around the world remains a time capsule from the 19th century.
 Please come in.